andy-9/learning/AWS/developer_associate.md

     * Operates at layer 3 (Network layer) – IP Protocol
 * Overall, it is recommended to use the newer generation load balancers as they provide more features
 * Some load balancers can be setup as internal (private) or external (public) ELBs
+* Only Network Load Balancer provides both static DNS name and static IP.
+While an Application Load Balancer provides a static DNS name but it does NOT provide a static IP.
+The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.

 #### Load Balancer Security Groups
 ![img.png](images/load_balancer_security_groups.png)